abigail-codes/simple-python-quiz/README.md

 # simple-python-quiz
-A simple Python program that asks 5 questions and shows the final score.
+This is a simple Python program that asks 5 questions and shows the final score.
+It was developed as part of a college foundation assignment to practice fundamental programming concepts such as input/output operations, conditional statements, loops, and basic exception handling.